ebellm/rubinCadenceScratchWIC/python/README.md

 https://github.com/jobovy/mwdust

 For info about stilism, particularly the relevant papers and caveats, see here: https://stilism.obspm.fr/ but notice this seems to point to an older version of the map (which reports the gradient in E(B-V)).
-The updated version (which reports extinction as A_555, or roughly A_V), can be found at Vizier: http://cdsarc.unistra.fr/viz-bin/cat/J/A+A/625/A135
+The updated version (which also reports extinction as A_555nm, or roughly A_V), can be found at Vizier: http://cdsarc.unistra.fr/viz-bin/cat/J/A+A/625/A135